MileHacker Logo

 Villa Abd-el-Tif

 This historic villa once served as a residence for artists during the French colonial period.
 It fostered an unique artistic community.
-Now operating as a cultural center, it frequently hosts shows and events, with a glimpse into Algeria's artistic heritage.
+Now operating as a cultural center, it often hosts shows and events, with a glimpse into Algeria's artistic heritage.

 The Plateau des Annasers